 2. Teaching a new concept; the spelling concept/rule and then focusing on spelling ten words related to the new concept.

 - sometimes includes a study of homophone words

 - letter tiles can be used here or paper/whiteboard/blackboard dependent on child’s preference.
-Other tiles to be used include suffix, prefix, root word, word part, phonogram and label tiles.
+Tiles also include; suffix, prefix, root word, word part, phonogram and label tiles.

-- Level 7 does include some activity sheets for a few of the lessons, namely word trees when studying Greek and Latin root words.
+- Level 7 includes activity sheets for a few of the lessons.
+Namely word trees when studying Greek and Latin root words.